vivek-nagar/MovieApp/README.md

 ## Features

-- Seach movie in database
+* Seach movie in database
-- see full details of a movie
+* see full details of a movie
-- add/remove movies to favorite
+* add/remove movies to favorite
+* Light/Dark Mode
-- Cross platform
+* Cross platform